microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-mail-concept-overview.md

 - Integrate with [Focused Inbox](../api-reference/v1.0/resources/manage_focused_inbox.md) and [@-mentions (preview)](../api-reference/beta/api/message_get.md#request-2) and let your app users read and respond to what's relevant to them first.

-- Check [mail tips (preview)](../api-reference/beta/resources/mailtips.md) while still composing a message to get useful status information about a recipient (such as the recipient sending an auto-reply or has a full mailbox).
+- Check [mail tips](../api-reference/beta/resources/mailtips.md) while still composing a message to get useful status information about a recipient (such as the recipient sending an auto-reply or has a full mailbox).
 Mail tips can alert apps of certain conditions so to take more efficient follow-up actions instead.

 - Make use of the [people API](people_example.md) to provide interactive controls such as a people picker in your app.
 The people API can suggest persons most relevant to a user, based on the user’s communication and collaboration patterns and business relationships.